tksuoran/erhe/Readme.md

 ### Usage

+-   Construct all components, using Components::add(make_shared<>())

--   In each Component constructore, declare dependencies to other Components with Component::initialization_depends_on()
+-   In each Component connect(), declare dependencies to other Components with Component::require<>()

--   Construct all components, using make_shared

--   Register all components, in any order, with Components::add()

--   Once all components have been registered, call Components::initialize_components().
+-   Once all components have been added, call Components::initialize_components().
-    This will call Component::initialize() for each component, in order which respects all declared dependencies.
-If there are circular dependencies, initialize_components() will abort.
+    This will call Component::connect() for all components, followed by Component::initialize() for each component, in order which respects all declared dependencies.
+If there are circular dependencies, initialize_components() will log and error and abort.

 ## erhe::geometry namespace